Google Ads for SaaS: The Complete Guide to Sustainable Revenue Growth in the B2B Space

 Our recommended budget allocation:

-• Brand protection campaigns (5-10% budget): Protect your brand from competitors and prevent brand dilution.
+• Brand Protection Campaigns (5-10% budget): Protect your brand from competitors and prevent brand dilution.
 Very high ROAS, but limited scalability.

-Implementation and technical optimization
+Implementation and Technical Optimization

-Offline Conversion Tracking (OCT) setup
+Offline Conversion Tracking (OCT) Setup

 Step-by-step CRM integration guide:

-4. Automated import: Set up a regular data import that sends pipeline updates to Google Ads - ideally daily.
+4. Automated Import: Set up a regular data import that sends pipeline updates to Google Ads – ideally daily.

-Value-Based Bidding (VBB) implementation
+Value-Based Bidding (VBB) Implementation

-Not all conversions are equal.
+Not all conversions are created equal.
 An SQL is worth significantly more than a whitepaper download.
 Value-Based Bidding assigns monetary values to each pipeline stage:

 • MQL: €50 (based on historical conversion rate to SQL)